top of page

 Why Kitchen Utensil Materials Matter

-The utensils you cook with touch your food every single day—yet they’re often overlooked when people switch to non-toxic cookware or storage.
-Low-quality materials can leach dyes, micro-plastics, or unwanted chemicals when exposed to high heat.
+The utensils you cook with touch your food every single day — yet they’re often overlooked when people switch to non-toxic cookware or storage.
+Low-quality materials can degrade under heat, release dyes or residues, or wear down faster than expected.

 If you’ve already upgraded to non-toxic cookware or BPA-free containers, your utensils should be part of that same intentional shift.